DeivaProjects/docs/docs/getting-started.md

 The rest of this guide goes into more detail about working with Octopus Deploy and links to the relevant sections of the documentation for more information.

-Octopus Deploy is available as both an [on-premises](/docs/getting-started.md#On-premises-Octopus) offering or as a hosted offering called [Octopus Cloud](/docs/getting-started.md#Octopus-Cloud).
+Octopus Deploy is available as both a [self-hosted](/docs/getting-started.md#self-hosted-octopus) offering or as a hosted offering called [Octopus Cloud](/docs/getting-started.md#octopus-cloud).

-## On-premises Octopus
+## Self-hosted Octopus

-Installing on-premises [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/index.md), which provides the **Octopus Web Portal** and the [Octopus REST API](/docs/api-and-integration/api/index.md).
+Installing self-hosted [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/index.md), which provides the **Octopus Web Portal** and the [Octopus REST API](/docs/api-and-integration/api/index.md).

-The [installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your on-presmises Octopus Deploy server.
+The [installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your self-hosted Octopus Deploy server.

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
-We designed Octopus Cloud and on-premises Octopus to provide the same functionality.
-There are some minor [differences](need a content and link), and of course with Hosted Octopus, we're taking care of the service so you can focus on your deployments.
+We designed Octopus Cloud and self-hosted Octopus to provide the same functionality.
+There are some minor [differences](need a content and link), and with Octopus Cloud, we're taking care of the service so you can focus on your deployments.

-You can sign up for Hosted Octopus at [www.octopus.com/accounts/register](www.octopus.com/accounts/register).
+You can sign up for Octopus Cloud at [www.octopus.com/accounts/register](www.octopus.com/accounts/register).

 ## Access the Octopus Web Portal